Ben 10: Omniverse

-Ben 10: Omniverse is an American animated television series and the fourth installment of the Ben 10 franchise (and the final series in the original continuity), which aired on Cartoon Network from September 22, 2012, to November 14, 2014, in the United States.
+Ben 10: Omniverse is an American animated television series which serves as the sequel to Ben 10: Ultimate Alien (2010–2012) and the fourth series in the Ben 10 franchise, as well as the final series to be set in the Classic Continuity.
+The series aired on Cartoon Network from September 22, 2012, to November 14, 2014, in the United States, across eight 10-episode serialised "story arcs" instead of a season-based episode release structure.
 Man of Action Studios, consisting of Duncan Rouleau, Joe Casey, Joe Kelly, and Steven T. Seagle, created the franchise.

-The series was announced at Cartoon Network's Upfront in 2011.
-Concept art, described as a homage to the original Ben 10 series, designed by Derrick J. Wyatt (Transformers: Animated and Scooby-Doo!
+Ben 10: Omniverse was announced at Cartoon Network's Upfront in 2011.
+Concept art, described as a homage to the original Ben 10 (2005–2008) series, designed by Derrick J. Wyatt (Transformers: Animated and Scooby-Doo!
 Mystery Incorporated) was first unveiled at the 2012 UK Toy Fair.